adrawcoulson/startup/README.md

 - used database.js, and deployDB.json to create a Mongo database for my startup
 - index.js calls database.js get and post for devices.
 - once you press 'submit' on the createpoll page, the device is stored on Mongo.
 All devices instantly appear on Previous Password, even if you refresh the page
+- # November 18 Startup Login
+- Implemented login logic for creating new users and logging in with previous username/passwords
+- generates cookies for users that are logged in to restrict users ability to access the previous devices made in create poll on the "Previous Passwords" page.
+If you are not logged in, you cannot see these devices
+- user and devices are seen within my MongoDB
+- Login page structure changes whether you are logged in or not.
+If you are logged in, the Home page will give the the option to logout